 - Affordable Adelaide

-Adelaide regularly achieves an excellent ranking as Australia's most affordable mainland capital city.
+Adelaide regularly achieves an excellent ranking as one of Australia's most affordable cities.
 In particular, the costs of accommodation and transportation are significantly less than in Sydney or Melbourne.*

 * The Economist Intelligence Unit’s annual World Wide Cost of Living Survey